Site icon Trips With James

 The Chunnel Train: A Marvel Of Modern Travel

 What is the Chunnel?
 Also known at the Euro Tunnel or the Channel Tunnel.
-Simply it is the train that runs between London and Paris through a tunnel under the English Channel, and it is the most convenient way and efficient way to travel between the two capital cities.
+Simply it is the train that runs between London and Paris through a tunnel under the English Channel.
+It is the most convenient and efficient way to travel between the two capital cities.

 Recently, I was in London and needed to go to Paris for a few days.
-Other times I have flown between the two countries, but since I was staying very close to St. Pancras International Train Station, I decided to check out the Channel Tunnel.
+Other times I have flown between the two countries.
+But since I was staying very close to St. Pancras International Train Station, I decided to check out the Chunnel Tunnel.
 The Tunnel is an engineering marvel connecting southern England to northern France beneath the English Channel.
-Spanning approximately 31 miles (50 kilometers), it is one of the longest undersea tunnels in the world and a testament to international collaboration, completed in 1994 after five years of construction by over 13,000 workers.
+Spanning approximately 31 miles (50 kilometers), it is one of the longest undersea tunnels in the world.
+It is a testament to international collaboration.
+Completed in 1994 after five years of construction by over 13,000 workers.
 It has since been named one of the seven wonders of the modern world (Eurotunnel).

-Maybe you assume air travel is the best and most efficient way to get from one major European city to the next, well think again.
-Traveling through the Channel Tunnel is quick and convenient.
-The Eurostar high-speed passenger train takes just 2 hours and 16 minutes to travel between London and Paris, making it a preferred option for both business and leisure travelers.
-When you consider travel to and from the airport, complex security procedures, and waiting time until take-off, flying between the two capitals is not quicker.
-This is especially true since Eurostar trains depart from and arrive in London from St. Pancras/King’s Cross Train Station, and in Paris from Gare du Nord Station located in central Paris, making it much easier to start exploring each city.
+Maybe you assume air travel is the best and most efficient way to get from one major European city to the next.
+Well, think again.
+Traveling through the Chunnel Tunnel is quick and convenient.
+The Eurostar high-speed passenger train takes just 2 hours and 16 minutes to travel between London and Paris.
+This makes it a preferred option for both business and leisure travelers.
+Considering travel to and from the airport, complex security procedures, and waiting time until take-off, flying is not quicker.
+This is especially true since Eurostar trains depart from and arrive in London from St. Pancras/King’s Cross Train Station.
+In Paris, they arrive at Gare du Nord Station located in central Paris, making it much easier to start exploring each city.

-Both in London and Paris, local subway stations (London Underground and Paris Metro trains) directly connect to each train station, making it easy to get to your departure point.
-In Paris, is additionally served by commuter-line train RER B.
+Both in London and Paris, local subway stations (London Underground and Paris Metro trains) directly connect to each train station.
+This makes it easy to get to your departure point.
+In Paris, Gare du Nord is additionally served by commuter-line train RER B.

 Ticket prices vary depending on the service and booking time.
-A standard Eurostar ticket from London to Paris starts around $70 US, however the closer the days get to departure time, the higher the price goes.
+A standard Eurostar ticket from London to Paris starts around $70 US.
+However, the closer the days get to departure time, the higher the price goes.
 I paid about $110 US one-way because I bought just a couple of days ahead.
-Yet, Fares can be very competitive compared to air travel, especially if you book in advance.
+Yet, fares can be very competitive compared to air travel, especially if you book in advance.
 You can even get good deals on first-class seats if you start looking several months ahead.
-While it’s admittedly easier to find $30 one-way airfares because of the cheap commuter airlines in Europe, once you factor in the cost of transportation to and from airports and plus airlines taxes, the Eurostar can often prove less expensive.
+While it’s admittedly easier to find $30 one-way airfares because of the cheap commuter airlines in Europe, it isn’t always cheaper.
+Once you factor in the cost of transportation to and from airports and plus airlines taxes, the Eurostar can often prove less expensive.

-Plus you are allowed two bags free of charge—far more than on many airlines these days.
-And the final great point is that you can check in as late as 40 to 45 minutes before your train leaves, so you won’t have to spend hours inside the departure zone.
+Plus you are allowed two bags free of charge.
+This is far more than on many airlines these days.
+Another great point is that you can check in as late as 40 to 45 minutes before your train leaves.
+Therefore, you won’t have to spend hours inside the departure zone.

-Check in procedures are much the same as at airports, but Security procedures are generally quicker than in major airports.
-Passengers are expected to check-in at least 45 minutes before the scheduled departure time and must do so in person (online check-in is not available).
+Check-in procedures are much the same as at airports.
+However, security procedures are generally quicker than in major airports.
+Passengers are expected to check-in at least 45 minutes before the scheduled departure time.
+They must do so in person (online check-in is not available).
 Either print your ticket in advance, use an e-ticket by downloading the Eurostar app on your phone, or print your tickets using your reservation reference at dedicated hubs next to the check-in kiosks.
-Entrance is through automatic gates; scan your ticket’s barcode and go through.
+Entrance is through automatic gates.
+Scan your ticket’s barcode and go through.

 You will be routinely scanned along with your bags.
-Most of the time, you will not be asked to take off shoes, but you will need to remove coats, coins, and other items from pockets and sometimes jewelry.
+Most of the time, you will not be asked to take off shoes.
+However, you will need to remove coats, coins, other items from pockets, and sometimes jewelry.

 Once through the security area, you will need to present your passport to immigration authorities.
 Currently, you will have to pass through immigration checks with both French and U.K. border authorities.

-Eurostar stations on both sides of the English Channel are equipped with various services, including restaurants and cafés, duty-free shops, outlets for plugging in phones and laptops, and free Wi-Fi.
+Eurostar stations on both sides of the English Channel are equipped with various services.
+These include restaurants and cafés, duty-free shops, outlets for plugging in phones and laptops, and free Wi-Fi.

 Business-class travelers and “Carte Blanche” members benefit from dedicated, fast-track lines and a Business Premier lounge.
 Meals, snacks, hot and cold drinks, newspapers, and power outlets at most seats are available in the lounges.